charmed-kubernetes/jenkins/docs/releases/stable/index.md

 ### Bump snap channel to next minor release

-Once the rebase has occurred we need to bump the same charms and bundle fragments in the `master` git branches to the next k8s minor version, e.g. `1.24/edge`.
+Once the rebase has occurred we need to bump the same charms and bundle fragments in the `main` git branches to the next k8s minor version, e.g. `1.24/edge`.
 You don't have to do this right away; in fact, you should wait until you actually have snaps in the `$next/edge` tracks before making this change.

-### Build new CK Charms from stable git branches
+### Build new CK Charms from release git branches

 **Job**: https://jenkins.canonical.com/k8s/job/build-charms/

-Pull down all layers and checkout their stable branches.
+Pull down all layers and checkout their release branches.
 From there build each charm against those local branches.
 After the charms are built they need to be promoted to the **beta** channel in the charmstore.